 In some markets, such as Chicago and New York City, condominiums account for a large percentage of overall sales.

-Lastly, the Case-Shiller Index is published with a “lag”, which renders it useless to buyers and sellers of Bellevue in search of real-time, relevant data.
-The most recent Case-Shiller Index is published with a 60-day delay, so the report issued in June only covers home sales through April.
+Lastly, the Case-Shiller Index is published with a “lag,” which renders it useless to buyers and sellers of Bellevue in search of real-time, relevant data.
+The most recent Case-Shiller Index is published with a 60-day delay, so the report issued in August only covers home sales through June.

 In 2019, job growth has averaged 165,000 per month.
 Data that’s two months old does little to help us today.

 Making sound real estate decisions is about having timely, relevant data at-hand when it’s needed.
 The Case-Shiller Index fails in that respect.
 It’s good for highlighting the U.S. housing market on the whole, as it existed in the past.
 For real-time market data, though, you’ll want to talk with an active real estate agent.

 Do you have questions about mortgages that you want answered?
 Sammamish Mortgage can help.
 We are a local, family-owned company based in Bellevue, Washington.
 We serve the entire Pacific Northwest region, including Washington, Oregon, Colorado, and Idaho.
 We offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have mortgage-related questions.